everettgreen/everettgreen.net/user/pages/01.home/_resume/resume.md

                 title: null
                 info: null
                 date: null
                 description: 'I am confident developing solutions for Magento (Adobe Commerce) 1 and 2, Salesforce B2C Commerce Cloud (Demandware / SFCC), and WordPress.
-I am experienced with several frameworks, with a bias toward Laravel.
 I use Git for my projects but have SVN and Mercurial experience.
-I am confident debugging with PHPStorm + Xdebug and VSCode + Prophet to troubleshoot issues.
-I''m comfortable with Eloquent ORM, but also confident writing raw SQL for reporting and answering business questions.'
+I am adept at debugging with PHPStorm + Xdebug and VSCode + Prophet to troubleshoot issues.
+I''m comfortable with Eloquent ORM, but also capable writing raw SQL for reporting and answering business questions.'
                 skills:
                     -
                         name: Magento